End-to-End Multibranch Pipeline Project Creation

 "production" branches of your locally cloned Git repository.
 You’ll be creating

-a single Jenkinsfile (initially in the master
+a single Jenkinsfile (initially in the master branch, which you’ll pull into

 the other branches) whose stages will be selectively executed based on the